Chadtech/CtPaint/README.md

 # Navigating this repo

-ctpaint.coffee is the fill run in the browser. ctpaint.coffee is constructed by gulpfile.gs from the tens of coffeescript files found in the folders, mainAct, posturs, and initilization.
+ctpaint.coffee is the file run in the browser via ctpaint.html. gulpfile.js concatenates the many coffeescript files found in the various folders mainAct, postures, and initialization, into ctpaint.coffee

 Initilization contains coffeescript files that mainly define functions and global variables. mainAct.coffee mostly handles user mouse and keyboard input.
 Postures contains tool-specific user input functions.
-The basic flow of the CtPaint is the mainAct refering to tool-specific functions (postures), which in turn give information to functions used by those tools.
+The basic flow of the CtPaint is the mainAct registering an event, then refering to tool-specific functions (postures), which in turn give information to functions used by those tools.

 Assets contain the images of the icons, toolbars, and glyphs